-In accordance with the National Planning Policy Framework, development should be focused on small-scale proposals that are in a sustainable location and well designed.
+Consistent with the National Planning Policy Framework, development should be focused on small-scale proposals that are in a sustainable location and well-designed.
 If there appears to be conflict between the two National Park purposes, greater weight should be given to the purpose of 'conserving and enhancing'.
-Proposals will be supported which address the socioeconomic interests of communities within the Park, providing this does not conflict with the Park Purposes.
+Proposals will be supported which address the socio-economic interests of communities within the Park, providing this does not conflict with the Park Purposes.

-The National Park Authority has adopted the Management Plan.
-The Management Plan is the overarching strategic document for the National Park and is intended to guide the actions of the Park Authority and its partners.
-Land-use planning policies will be included in the National Park Local Plan, which is expected to be adopted in 2017.
+The South Downs National Park Authority has adopted the Partnership Management Plan (Local Planning Authority).
+The SDPMP is the overarching strategic document for the National Park and is intended to guide the actions of the Park Authority and its partners.
+Land use planning policies are included in the National Park Local Plan, adopted in 2019.

-Policy SDNP.2 - Setting of the South Downs National Park
+Policy SDNP.2 - Setting of the South Downs National Park Intention